Italy: Regional exit polls reveal Matteo Salvini fails to seize left stronghold | DW | 26.01.2020

 Ahead of the election, Salvini said a right-wing victory in Emilia-Romagna would serve as an "eviction notice" for Italy's fragile coalition government that includes PD and the anti-establishment Five Star Movement (M5S).

+Salvini's party walked out of the government last year in a political miscalculation that saw the populist leader's hopes to trigger snap elections fail.

-Salvini, the former deputy prime minister whose party was removed from government last year after he failed to secure snap elections, infuriated opponents by breaching campaign silence rules with a series of tweets, which under Italian law is prohibited the day before a vote.
+The League leader infuriated political opponents by breaching campaign silence rules with a series of tweets, which under Italian law is prohibited the day before a vote.

 The polls on the eve of the election's media blackout revealed the leading candidates were neck-and-neck in the northern region.